PushkalM11/PushkalM11/README.md

 <h2>About Me</h2>

-- 🔭 I’m currently working on NLP for Mental Health diagnosis
+- 🔭 I’m currently working on numerous research projects in Machine Learning and Signal Processing

-- 🌱 I’m currently learning about Transformers

 - 👯 I’m looking to collaborate on Machine Learning projects